 Distributions paid out by PIE funds are not taxed.
 Most investors will pay their PIE tax after the end of the tax year (31 March), in April.
 However, PIE tax is also payable when an investor sells or transfers all or part of their holdings, or if the fund closes down – this is called “crystallising” the PIE tax.

-InvestNow will email investors who owe PIE tax at the end of March each year with an indicative estimate of the amount.
-This is followed by another email in early April with the final figure, and investors then have a timeframe in which to deposit funds.
+InvestNow will email investors who owe PIE tax around the end of each tax year with an indicative estimate of the amount.
+This is followed by another email in April with the final figure, once all tax files have been received from each fund manager, and investors are then given a timeframe in which to deposit funds.
 Investors can choose not to deposit funds, in which case we will sell units in their largest holding in order to cover the tax liability.
 Once those sales have been processed, we pay the funds to the IRD before the end of April.

 Are there different types of PIE?